 The Jefferson Diner is the end cap of a mini strip mall.
 At first thought, it seems strange.
-However, it’s such a retro building, it sticks out and is hard to miss.
+However, it’s such a retro building; it sticks out and is hard to miss.

 We arrived around 1 pm on a Super Bowl Sunday, and it wasn’t busy.
 It was awesome because I was starving.

 I can’t go to a diner without having coffee.
-Believe it or not, I normally don’t have a lot of coffee in the afternoon.
+Believe it or not, I usually don’t have a lot of coffee in the afternoon.
 I value my sleep too much.
 The coffee at the Jefferson Diner was often refilled, and it was hot.
 The waiter also continued to refill it and even added whipped cream.
 I couldn’t ask for better coffee.

-The waiter was excellent.
+The waiter at the Jefferson Diner was excellent.
 He made food recommendations and polite and friendly.

 It was perfect.
-I left nearly rolling out of the diner but luckily I could sit in my food coma for the 2-hour drive home.
+I left nearly rolling out of the diner, but luckily I could sit in my food coma for the 2-hour drive home.

 Questions for you: